 The InterContinental Sydney features an indoor pool with day beds and views to the harbour, a fitness area and spa and business amenities.
 The hotel is a dining destination in its own right.
 It boasts no less than six eateries, including Café Opera and The Cortile.

-The jewel in the crown of InterContinental Sydney is, without doubt, the iconic Club InterContinental lounge.
+The jewel in the crown of InterContinental Sydney is the iconic Club InterContinental lounge.
 Here, guests can soak in spectacular sights from a roof terrace and wraparound balcony.
 This is, without doubt, one of the most picturesque views of Sydney Harbour you’ll find.

 I’ve experienced many Club lounges in Sydney, and in my opinion, this is by far the best.